Mythologies (ballet): Technical

+Charts

 Reception

 Critical reception of Mythologies has varied.
-Some critics praised the music and choreography of the show, and other critics were more critical of the general concept.
+Some critics praised the music and choreography of the show, and other critics were more critical of the general concept of the ballet.
 Lucile Commeaux of Radio France expressed ambivalence, criticizing the ballet, both conceptually and musically, as being without a clear purpose.
-Philippe Noisette of Les Echos, while calling the some of the choreography uninspired, wrote more positively of the ballet, calling it ambitious and praising the compositions of Bangalter while simultaneously warning that fans of Daft Punk may be disappointed.
-Pétra Wauters writing for the French arts & culture magazine Wukali called Bangalter's compositions "brilliant" and talked of Preljocaj's choice of uncomfortable themes.
+Philippe Noisette of Les Echos, while calling some of the choreography uninspired, wrote more positively of the ballet, calling it ambitious and praising the compositions of Bangalter while simultaneously warning that fans of Daft Punk may be disappointed.
+Pétra Wauters writing for the French arts and culture magazine Wukali called Bangalter's compositions "brilliant" and talked of Preljocaj's choice of uncomfortable themes.
 Marianne Leroux of France Info called the show a spectacle and wrote of Preljocaj's ability to reinvent himself.
+Jane Bua of Pitchfork, reviewing Bangalter's soundtrack album, spoke positively of his compositions, saying it "sounds like the work of an artist stepping out of his comfort zone in search of personal creative fulfillment."
+David Mouriquand, reviewing the album for Euronews, said "had this album not had the ‘Former Daft Punk member’ stamp on it, many would be trumpeting it unreservedly as a minor masterpiece," calling the work as a whole "sublime."